Rebilly/framepay-docs/docs/reference/rebilly.md

 ```

 #### Labels
 When a `<label>` is present in your form and you wish to automatically focus on the FramePay element once the label is clicked.
-There are 2 different ways to archive this:
+There are 2 different ways to achieve this:

 1. Add the `for` attribute to the `<label>`, referencing the ID of your container.
 ```html